Past President

 Bio

-Dr. Skuta is currently the David W. Parke II, MD Professor, Vice Chair for Faculty Development and External Relations, and Regents’ Professor at the Dean McGee Eye Institute and in the University of Oklahoma (OU) College of Medicine’s Department of Ophthalmology in Oklahoma City.
-A member of the DMEI/OU faculty since 1992, he served as DMEI’s President and Chief Executive Officer and the Edward L. Gaylord Professor and Chair of the OU Department of Ophthalmology from 2009 to 2021.
+Dr. Gregory L. Skuta is the David W. Parke II, MD Professor, Regents’ Professor, and Vice Chair for Faculty Development and External Relations at the Dean McGee Eye Institute (DMEI) and in the University of Oklahoma (OU) College of Medicine’s Department of Ophthalmology.
+He served as DMEI’s President and Chief Executive Officer and the Edward L. Gaylord Professor and Chair of the OU Department of Ophthalmology from 2009 to 2021.

-He is a native of Illinois and received his undergraduate and medical degrees from the University of Illinois at Urbana-Champaign and the University of Illinois College of Medicine respectively.
-Dr. Skuta completed an ophthalmology residency at the University of Wisconsin – Madison, where he was chief resident, and a glaucoma fellowship at the Bascom Palmer Eye Institute in Miami.
-He also served on the faculty at the University of Michigan’s Kellogg Eye Center from 1987 to 1992.
+A native of Illinois, Dr. Skuta received his undergraduate (Phi Beta Kappa) and medical (Alpha Omega Alpha Honor Medical Society) degrees from the University of Illinois.
+He completed an ophthalmology residency at the University of Wisconsin-Madison, where he was chief resident, and a glaucoma fellowship at the Bascom Palmer Eye Institute in Miami, Florida.
+He also served on the faculty at the University of Michigan’s Kellogg Eye Center from 1987 to 1992 before joining DMEI/OU in July 1992.